 Throw a listening party.
-Grab a handful of records (perhaps even CDs or MP3s) and kick back to give them the attention they deserve.
+Grab a handful of records (or your phone's playlist) and kick back to give them the attention they deserve.

 Attend an outdoor concert.
-As the weather starts to warm up, it’s the perfect time to scout for outdoor activities.
+As the weather starts to warm up, it’s the perfect time to enjoy a live show outside.

 Have a picnic.
 Because owning and using a picnic basket is one of life’s greatest pleasures.